 New York’s local PBS station, THIRTEEN, will feature the full-length documentary “Dramatic Escape” about RTA’s production of “A Few Good Men” at Sing Sing Correctional Facility on Tuesday, June 13 at 9:30 p.m. and again on Sunday, June 25 on WLIW21.

 This is “Dramatic Escape trailer” by Rehabilitation Through The Arts on Vimeo, the home for high quality videos and the people who love them.

 Through the transformative power of art, inmates find their voice, discover their talents, and learn empathy which RTA says has led to reduced infractions, a 5 percent recidivism rate, and the pursuit of college and post-graduate degrees.

 The documentary offers an inside look at how art changes an inmate’s outlook on life and offers them the skills they need to successfully reintegrate into society.
-“Dramatic Escape” shows the process of prisoners who go through an audition to curtain call, all while telling their personal stories, struggles and contemplating the possibility of redemption.
+“Dramatic Escape” shows the process prisoners undergo from audition to curtain call, all while telling their personal stories, struggles, and contemplating the possibility of redemption.

 RTA helps more than 200 incarcerated men and women to develop vital social and cognitive skills like communication, problem-solving, conflict resolution, self-discipline, and goal-setting six days a week.

 They invite inmate families and members of the public to view their public performances.